buildwithgrove/pokt-treasury-tool/README.md

 This script is available under the MIT license.

 ## Special Thanks
-Special thanks to @FredTeumer for making the first version of this script, which was used as inspiration for this final version.
+Special thanks to [Fred Teumer](https://github.com/fredteumer) for making the first version of this script, which was used as inspiration for this final version.